Hide Code

 library(knitr)

 Recently, I came across a concept called function factory in Advance R, which allows one to create functions that return other functions as outputs.
 Why?
 I guess it is partly because R is at its heart a functional programming language.
-And, the function factory actually has many useful applications, particularly when it is used in tandem with the tidyverse
+And, the function factory actually has many useful applications, particularly when it is used in tandem with the tidyverse’s graphics library ggplot2 and when it is used to implement statistical theories.

 In this post, I want to document some of what I have learned in reading about the function factory and its cool applications.
 To accomplish that, a bit of theory on the R environments is required.
 The content of this post can be found in chapter 10 of Advance R. The function factory is kind of a quirky concept that I believe is part of what makes R unique, and so I recommend reading more about it in Hadley’s book.
 With that being said, let us get started.